 How to store it:

 Store the butter in the fridge or transfer to a freezer bag and freeze.

 Can I use the butter on something other than steaks?

 Definitely!
-This butter adds a delicious flavor punch to steamed vegetables, such as green beans or corn.
+This butter adds a delicious flavor punch to a chicken breast or steamed vegetables, such as green beans or corn.
 We also love it on a hot baked potato!

 More delicious steak condiments:

 Did you make this recipe?
 Please leave a star rating or comment!
 Thank you!

 - garlic press or knife and cutting board

 - 2 large garlic cloves, peeled and minced or pressed through a garlic press

 - 3 tablespoons finely grated Parmesan cheese (the stuff out of the can works great)